farlee2121/DevEssentialsBlog/content/posts/2020-08-21-Test-Api-InPractice.md

 - Test Api
 - Reading Review
 math: true
+title: Test Api In Practice
 ---

-# Test Api In Practice

 A friend of mine, Paul Spoon, wrote a [delightful article](https://codewithspoon.com/2019/12/stop-corrupting-yourself-test-against-abstractions/) about using the Anti-Corruption Layer pattern as a tool for more stable tests.
 I tried the pattern with skepticism, and will now never go back.